josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 `Observable` is one of the key classes in the [RxJS library](https://rxjs.dev).

-In a [later tutorial on HTTP](tutorial/toh-pt6), you'll learn that Angular's `HttpClient` methods return RxJS `Observable`s.
+In a [later tutorial on HTTP](tutorial/toh-pt6), you will learn that the `HttpClient` methods in Angular return RxJS `Observable`s.
-In this tutorial, you'll simulate getting data from the server with the RxJS `of()` function.
+In this tutorial, you will simulate getting data from the server with the RxJS `of()` function.

 Open the `HeroService` file and import the `Observable` and `of` symbols from RxJS.